 Chelsea Technologies has been shortlisted in the prestigious Lloyd’s List Europe Awards in the category of “Excellence in Environmental Management”.
-This award recognises the institutions, companies or individuals that have achieved the most in regards to reducing marine environment pollution from maritime sources.
+The Lloyd’s List award recognises the institutions, companies or individuals that have achieved the most in regards to reducing marine environment pollution from maritime sources.

 Chelsea has been shortlisted on the strength of their solutions for scrubber wash water monitoring and ballast water discharge monitoring.
 These solutions have set a new gold standard for environmental monitoring; not only facilitating industry compliance, but scientific accuracy and environmental safeguarding, while future-proofing the industry through equipping it to handle further protective measures.